 The Agency currently sponsors a self-funded dental and health plan.
 The Agency contracts with an insurance company to administer the plan.
-The cost of maintaining the plan are supported by premium contributions made by the employer, employee, retirees and COBRA participants.
+The cost of maintaining the plan is supported by premium contributions made by the employer, employee, retirees and COBRA participants.

-The following is a summary of the claims and activity for the year ended June 30, 2020:
+The following is a summary of the claims and activity for the years ended June 30: